UMMS-Biocore/bootcamp/session8/session8.md

 ## Getting Started

-We will now install required R packages for conducting today's scRNA analysis practices before covering the basics of scRNA-Seq
+We will now install required R packages for conducting today's scRNA analysis practices before covering the basics of scRNA-Seq.

 Run the commands below.
-It should install the 'devtools' package, necessary for installing scRNA analysis package of 'SignallingSingleCell' from GitHub
+It should install the 'devtools' package, necessary for installing scRNA analysis package of 'SignallingSingleCell' from GitHub.

     install.packages(“devtools”)
     library(devtools)

-Now that we can use 'devtools' package and install GitHub packages, lets install 'SignallingSingleCell'
+Now that we can use 'devtools' package and install GitHub packages, lets install 'SignallingSingleCell'.

     devtools::install_github(“garber-lab/SignallingSingleCell”)
     library(SignallingSingleCell)